matejd/DistanceFieldGen/README.md

 Distance Fields
 ===============

-Distance fields seem to be in vogue this year.
-This tiny project features a distance field generator - it generates a 3D texture from input polygonal mesh.
+Distance fields seem to be back in vogue.
+This tiny project features a distance field generator - it converts an input polygonal mesh into a 3D texture of closest distance values.
 Uses Assimp and CGAL [1].
-Also includes a GLFW example.
+Also includes a GLFW example (raymarching).

 Build